-I’ve made three batches of this chile colorado over the last month or so and each time I love it more.
-It’s cozy, it’s flavorful, and it’s perfect for a Sunday simmering session – it has the most wonderful aroma as it cooks.
-Plus:
+This chile Colorado is one of my favorite fall and winter recipes.
+Every time I make it, I love it even more.
+It’s cozy, flavorful, and perfect for a Sunday simmering session – it has the most wonderful aroma as it cooks.

 - You can adjust the heat level by varying the types of dried chiles you use.
-I went the mild route, but you can easily switch things up to make it as spicy as you want.
+I use mild chiles, but you can easily switch up the red chiles to make it spicy.

-- There are basically just three steps: make the sauce, brown the pork, and then simmer them both in broth until the sauce has thickened and the pork is tender.
+- There are three main steps: making the sauce, browning the pork, and simmering until the sauce has thickened and the pork is tender.

 Ingredients